chikbeans7/C1_PP2_MQ/README.md

 # Project Goals
 ## User Goals
-- Learn the history of Napoleon Bonaparte
+- Test movie knowledge
-- Use as a revision tool for exams about Napoleon
+- Have fun trying to answer them correctly
-- Entertain themselves with facts and knowledge about Napoleon
+- Learn more about films
 ## Site Owner Goals
-- Have users return to the page to find out more information
+- Have users return to the page to engage with the quiz to improve score
-- Create a website that was easy to use and understand
+- Create a quiz that is simple so that the entertainment value is not lost
-- Make information quick and easy to digest for the user
+- Make the quiz dificult to be fun but easy enough to not discourage

 # User Experience
 ## Target Audience
-- People trying to learn about the history of France
+- People trying to test movie knowledge
-- People looking to revise for an upcoming exam
+- People looking to pass the time
-- People who are studying at univeristy or college and need inspiration for a project
+- People who are movie experts

 ## User Requriements and Expectations
-- Easy to use navigation system
+- Simple quiz layout to navigate
-- Information that is easy to digest
+- Questions are short and sweet
-- Useful facts about Napoleon that can increase knowledge
+- Interesting movie questions
 - Accessibility

 # User Stories